Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Business/name cards are common in Chinese business culture and will frequently be exchanged upon meeting a stranger in a business context.
 The card should be held in both hands when offering to the other person; offering it with one hand is considered ill mannered.
 When receiving a card, use two hands and study it before continuing.
 Do not miss an opportunity to develop an appropriate new business contact, as relationships, called guanxi in Mandarin, remain very important in China.
 With China’s shift towards a digital society, the exchange of contact information via WeChat is becoming increasingly common – particularly among younger business professionals who may not even carry business cards.
 It is important to have business cards available, but also expect that a new contact may not have any to exchange.

-- The threat level for all China posts is considered low for crime and medium for terrorism.
-Americans should exercise increased caution in China due to arbitrary enforcement of local laws as well as special restrictions on dual U.S.-Chinese nationals.
+The threat level for the PRC is considered low for crime and terrorism.
+Americans should reconsider travel in China due to arbitrary enforcement of local laws.

 When visiting China, keep in mind:

 - Visitors arriving without valid passports and Chinese visas are not permitted to enter China and may also be subject to fines.

 - Visitors traveling to the PRC on a single-entry visa should be reminded that trips to Hong Kong or Macau Special Administrative Regions are treated as a visit outside Mainland China.
 If the traveler tries to return to Mainland China after a visit to one of these two destinations but only has a single-entry visa, they will be denied entry.
 Visitors facing this dilemma should apply for a new visa at the Chinese Ministry of Foreign Affairs or the China Travel Service in Hong Kong to re-enter China.

 - Transit through the PRC without a visa is permitted in some circumstances.
 See the visa requirement section below.
 Before travel, always check your itinerary and the most recent Chinese visa regulations to be sure your trip meets the regulations.